Background pattern

 Introduction

-Manidón 80 mg Film-Coated Tablets
+Manidón 80 mg film-coated tablets

-Read this entire leaflet carefully before you start taking this medicine because it contains important information for you.
+Read the entire prospectus carefully before starting to take this medication, as it contains important information for you.

-• Keep this leaflet as you may need to read it again.
+• Keep this prospectus as you may need to read it again.

-• If you have any questions, ask your doctor, pharmacist or nurse.
+• If you have any doubts, consult your doctor, pharmacist, or nurse.

-• This medicine has been prescribed for you only.
-Do not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only and should not be given to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, consult your doctor, pharmacist or nurse, even if they are not listed in this leaflet.
+• If you experience adverse effects, consult your doctor, pharmacist, or nurse, even if they are not listed in this prospectus.
 See section 4.

-6. Contents of the pack and additional information.
+Contents of the Prospectus:

 1. What is Manidón and what is it used for

-Manidón is taken for:
+Manidón is taken in:

 • Prevention of paroxysmal supraventricular tachycardia, after intravenous treatment.